 Our work on Civic Engagement work is implemented on three levels:

-- Through Action Group projects.
+- Through Action Group and task force projects.

 - Through collaborations with other civic organizations.